sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 			- sets Direction of player to NONE when the given key is lifted (because of that the player will stop moving)

 		public void Step()
-			- called from Form1 from timer method regularly
+			- called from Form1 from timer1_Tick() method regularly
 			- tells map to do step, checks for game over and then tells all players to do step as well

 # Map.cs